Atharvmishra-prog/Compiler_design/Readme.md

 # Compiler Design Lab

-This repository contains lab programs and implementations for the Compiler Design course.
+This repository contains lab programs and implementations for the Compiler Design course

 ## Topics Covered
 - Lexical Analysis